bitovi/academy/src/react-native/18-maps/maps.md

 npm install react-native-maps@1.15.1
 ```

+✏️ Create **android/local.defaults.properties** and update it to be:

+@sourceref ../../../exercises/react-native/18-maps/01-problem/android/local.defaults.properties

-✏️ Create **android/local.properties** and update it to be:
+✏️ Create **android/secrets.properties** and update it to be:

-@sourceref ../../../exercises/react-native/18-maps/01-problem/android/.local.properties.example
+@sourceref ../../../exercises/react-native/18-maps/01-problem/android/.secrets.properties.example

-✏️ Update **GOOGLE_MAPS_API_KEY** with your key.
+✏️ Update **GOOGLE_MAPS_API_KEY**  in `secrets.properties` with your key.

 ✏️ Update **android/build.gradle** to be: